sameerraj3479/CodeAlpha_LanguageTranslationTool/README.md

 ## Internship Project

-This project was developed as part of the CodeAlpha Artificial Intelligence Internship Program.
+This project was developed as part of the Artificial Intelligence Internship Program.